brucewangsg/locsvcexercise/Readme.md

 Test it out

 ```
-go to http://localhost:5678/, and you will see nothing
+// go to http://localhost:5678/, and you will see nothing

 curl -X POST "http://localhost:5678/auths/register" -d '{"name": "John Chow", "email": "john@email.com", "password": "PASS"}'
 curl -X POST "http://localhost:5678/auths/login" -d '{"email": "john@email.com", "password": "PASS"}'

+// get the jwt token from the response, the token will be used for auth token for subsequent requests
-grab the jwt token or use jq
+// or you can use jq

 token=$(curl --silent -X POST "http://localhost:5678/auths/login" -d '{"email": "john@email.com", "password": "PASS"}' | jq --raw-output '.Token')

 curl "http://localhost:5678/locations"
 curl -X PUT "http://localhost:5678/location_preference" -H "Authorization: Bearer $token" -d '{"location_id":1}'

-you will see saved location in your profile
+// you will see saved location in your profile

 curl "http://localhost:5678/location_preference" -H "Authorization: Bearer $token"
 ```